Turn a cute paper plate into a mini party hat!

 What is it about all things mini?
-Take regular old salt and pepper shakers for instance, make them itty bitty, and suddenly their the cutest things you’ve ever seen!
+Take regular old salt and pepper shakers for instance, make them itty bitty, and suddenly they’re the cutest things you’ve ever seen!
 The same goes for party hats, mini party hats are so fun!
 They’re like a subtle way of saying “hey…it’s a party!”
 Since they’re not easy to find at the party store, why not make your own!

 The best part is that you probably have everything in your party supply box to make them right now.
 Last month when we had the Pigeon Party, we had the cutest polka dot paper plates which worked perfect for these mini party hats.
-To start here’s what you need:

 -cute paper plates

 Begin by cutting the inner circle out of the small paper plate.
 I just cut around the edge of the rim.
 It doesn’t need to be exact, because the edge will get covered up later.

 Now cut two diagonal edges off of the circle and a little tiny half circle out of the point so that it can roll up into a cone shape.